Patrick Brazeau: Early life and education

+Political career

+Congress of Aboriginal Peoples

 Brazeau joined the Congress of Aboriginal Peoples (CAP) in 2001 and was elected vice-chief in April 2005.
 He acted as national chief from February 2006 until his election later in November of the same year.
 He is a member of CAP's affiliate, Alliance Autochtone du Quebec Inc. also known as the Native Alliance of Quebec, or the AAQ or NAQ.

-Brazeau pursued a very vocal strategy to obtain repeal of Section 67 of the Canadian Human Rights Act as his CAP vision.
-His position was that Section 67 impeded the individual human rights of aboriginals by its insistence that communal Indian Act rights superseded the CHRA.
-In this position he was supported by editorials of the National Post and the Globe and Mail.
+Brazeau pursued a very vocal strategy to obtain repeal of section 67 of the Canadian Human Rights Act (CHRA) as his CAP vision.
+His position was that section 67 impeded the individual human rights of Aboriginal peoples by its insistence that communal Indian Act rights superseded the CHRA.
+In this position he was supported by editorials of the National Post and The Globe and Mail.
 Brazeau endorsed passage of Bill C-21 as a step toward reform of Aboriginal governance, suggesting on 20 June 2008 that the extension of human rights protection “will ultimately lead to the dismantling of the Indian Act.”

+After Brazeau's appointment to the Senate was announced, The Globe and Mail reported on January 19, 2009, that Health Canada auditors rejected almost $260,000 out of a budget of $472,900 in CAP expenses allocated to the congress by the department, alleging that much of the money had been spent on board meetings where health issues were not discussed.
+Conservative Party spokesman Kory Teneycke indicated that the alleged misspending occurred before Brazeau became chief of the organization, and that Brazeau took steps to address the problem once he took over the leadership.

+Senate of Canada

 On December 22, 2008, Brazeau was appointed to the Senate on the advice of Prime Minister Stephen Harper.
 He was sworn in as a senator on January 8, 2009.

+Brazeau was criticized for stating his intention to accept a seat in the Senate and concurrently remain national chief of the CAP thus collecting two publicly funded six-figure salaries; a decision from which he subsequently retreated by resigning as CAP chief.
+He has also come under fire over a sexual harassment complaint made against him to the Human Rights Tribunal of Ontario, and for allegedly condoning heavy drinking during business hours.
+Brazeau resigned from his position of national chief of the Congress of Aboriginal Peoples on January 9, 2009.

-On March 31, 2012, Brazeau lost in a celebrity boxing match to Liberal MP (and future Prime Minister) Justin Trudeau.
+On March 31, 2012, Brazeau lost in a celebrity boxing match to Liberal member of Parliament (and future Prime Minister) Justin Trudeau.
 Brazeau has stated that he would like a rematch with Trudeau but Trudeau declined to participate in another boxing match.

-On May 30, 2015, Brazeau acted as a guest referee at a Great North Wrestling event at the Earl Armstrong Arena in Ottawa.
-Brazeau ended up getting bodyslammed through a table during the course of the match.